ulelab/cv_coverage/README.md

   `chunk_size` *is the number of rows per thread (10000 is the usual value);*
   `cap` *is the max value for any landmarks score.
 It is only used if use_scores is set to True;*

+  The script need writing permission in the staging directory to make `results` directory and environment variable `TMPDIR` for temporary files.
+If you get `KeyError: 'TMPDIR'` a solution would be to type `export TMPDIR=<path_to_folder>` in terminal where you want to run the script.